How far does the apple fall from the tree?

-More information coming soon.
-Be sure to visit the first part of this exhibition A Family Affair: Artistic Dynasties in Europe (Part II, 1700–1900), before it closes on June 15, 2025!
+Learn more about the first part of this presentation, A Family Affair: Artistic Dynasties in Europe (Part I, 1500–1700), on the exhibition page.

 Curated by Holly Borham, Curator of Prints, Drawings and European Art, and Sarah Bane, Assistant Curator, Prints & Drawings, Blanton Museum of Art.